openxc/reference-vi/docs/README.md

   interfaces A and B respectively.
 If being used in a vehicle, these jumpers should be shorted.
-* SJ3, SJ4 - These switch the CAN B channel between the Diagnostic Medium Speed and Multimedia CAN Busses exposed by the OBD-II connector on Ford vehicles.
+* SJ3, SJ4 - These switch the CAN B channel between the Diagnostic Medium Speed and Multimedia CAN buses exposed by the OBD-II connector on Ford vehicles.
   They are each shorted towards the PCB edge, enabling the Diagnostic interface by default.
 * SJ5  - This connects the DTR line of the ISP header (J3) to the LPC1769 RESET